1-800-935-2620 Speak to a Tour Expert

 Kotor

-Today, take an optional day trip out of Kotor.
+You can take an optional daytrip out of Kotor today.
 Maybe take a cruise on Kotor Fjord, visiting the twin islands of Our Lady of the Rocks and Sveti Dordje (St George), with its church in the middle of the bay.
-Legends has it that sailors once spotted an image of the Virgin Mary on a rock here, and each time they completed a successful voyage they added another rock as an offering.
+Legend has it that sailors once spotted an image of the Virgin Mary on a rock here and each time they completed a successful voyage, they added another rock as an offering.
 Eventually, so many were added that an island emerged, and the church was built on top of it.
-Alternatively, consider a trip to Budva, only half an hour out of Kotor.
-With its busy beaches, charming Old Town, bustling restaurants and bars, Budva is like Montenegro's little version of Miami.
-For some more history, head up to Montenegro's former capital Cetinje, now a laidback village with grand mansions that were once used as embassies.
-Enjoy a final night out in Kotor and maybe catch some live music that keep these cobbled streets busy.
+Alternatively, consider a trip to Budva.
+With its busy beaches, charming Old Town, busy restaurants and bars, Budva is like Montenegro's little version of Miami.
+For more history, head up to Montenegro's former capital Cetinje – now a laidback village with grand mansions that were once used as embassies.
+Enjoy a final night out in Kotor and maybe catch some live music that keeps the cobbled streets thriving.

 Meals: Breakfast